SWAT Development Philosophy

 The number of practices and games allocated to teams by Hockey Edmonton may vary, based on category and stream of play.
 SWAT registration fees are based on allocations at the Community stream of play, and additional fees will be applied at higher levels to pay for additional ice time and/or professional instruction.
 All players are also eligible to register for additional skill development programs offered through SWAT or other providers, at their own expense.

 All SWAT coaches have access to a base set of skill metrics and practice plans through Hockey Canada and Hockey Alberta.
 These resources identify base skills required at each category and tier, and allow coaches to focus on coaching rather than drawing and trying to find drills that are appropriate.
-This programming is especially important at the lower tiers where it is sometimes tougher for organizations to find qualified and/or confident coaches.
 Coaches may develop their own practice plans, and drills/drill progressions corresponding to the skill level of their players, and are encouraged to share these with other coaches.

 Skill development sessions (practices) are expected to incorporate all aspects of the game, including skating, puck handling, shooting, positional play and checking.
 Note that body checking is not allowed at any category or tier within SWAT, but stick checking and body positioning are essential to the game.
 Coaches are also encouraged to include “fun games” in their practice plans!